How much is your brand worth? Donald Trump values his personal brand at more than $3billion.

 Establish your brand image from the start, and model your business accordingly.
 If you operate in the premium sector of your industry, be classy.
 If your product or service is about putting a smile on people’s faces, be fun.

-Be congruent and be consistent.
+Be consistent.
 Consumers know what they like, and they like what they know.
 Be in control of what they know.

 4) Listen to customers